-The present results have been compared to the numerical simulations of Albrecht $et \ al.$ (2020) and to the experimental measurements of Meunier $et \ al.$ (2008).
+The present results have been compared with the numerical simulations of Albrecht et al. (2021) and to the experimental measurements of Meunier et al. (2008).
 A good agreement has been observed, especially when the viscous correction to the zonal flow was considered.